whiteblock/gossipsub-testing/README.md

 <p align="center"> Graph 11: Example Message Transmission Timeline </p>

 The initial test results found in the preliminary tests had an incredibly high amount of message loss (~30%).
-The bug had been found and fixed [4](TODO: add link to PR/commit) and the result of subsequent tests yielded all (or nearly all) messages reaching their destinations.
+The bug had been found and fixed ([see PR](https://github.com/araskachoi/go-libp2p-pubsub-benchmark-tools/pull/1)) and the result of subsequent tests yielded all (or nearly all) messages reaching their destinations.

 The results of test Series 3 Case A include message losses.
 Logs show that the network load generating node (Orchestra) successfully sent a RPC request for a node to transmit a message.
 This can be seen in the Orchestra log screenshot in Figure 1.
 This indicates that messages were lost at nodes, perhaps due to go channel overflows.
 While the logs showed that the messages were still in transit, we removed them from analysis and treated them as message losses.
 The total number of messages lost was 236.